 - Elementary School :: Academies for Young Minds

 - Middle School :: Discover STEM Camps

 Discover STEM is a week-long summer camp held on-campus at Colorado School of Mines.
 Designed to introduce middle school students, grades 6-8, to science, technology, engineering and mathematical concepts, its goal is to create an environment where students have fun while learning new skills.
 More information is available on the Colorado School of Mines Trefny Institute for Educational Innovation website, http://inside.mines.edu/CASTEM-Discover.

 To participate in the summer 2017 camps, students must be entering 6th, 7th or 8th grade in the fall of 2017.

 - High School :: Engineering Design Summer Camps

-On the cutting edge of design curricula, the EPICS Program at Colorado School of Mines (Engineering Practices Introductory Course Sequence) invites high school students to attend a weeklong summer camp on the Mines campus in Golden, Colorado.
+The Engineering Design Summer Camp, offered through the K-12 Student Outreach Program at Colorado School of Mines, provides an opportunity for high school students to attend a weeklong summer camp on the Mines campus in Golden, Colorado.
 The objective of the camp is to guide participants through a fun and rewarding hands-on experience of authentic engineering design practices.